leta-krahenbuhl/notebooks-server/README.md

   - set up a local .env file with your environment variables (see env.sample file for reference)
   - npm start (to view react app in browser)

-## Nice-to-haves / next steps

-- This project is set up to be extended to incorporate mood trackers, habit trackers and journals as well
-- Each notebook will eventually represent a year and contain all lists, trackers and journal entries from that year, sorted by date
-- Responsive design
-- Log-in functionality

 ## Key take-aways

 - Coding takes time
 - Error messages are my friends
 - The same problem looks very different at 11:30pm and 11:30am
-- If anything seems to complicated, break it down into smaller pieces
+- If anything seems to complicated, break it down into several smaller problems